yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-functions.md

 In the following sections, you will:

-1. Cover the prerequisites for developing an Azure Function backed by our fully managed DBaaS, [YugabyteDB Managed](https://www.yugabyte.com/managed/).
+1. Cover the prerequisites for developing an Azure Function backed by our fully managed DBaaS, [YugabyteDB Aeon](https://www.yugabyte.com/managed/).
-1. Deploy a database cluster to Azure on YugabyteDB Managed.
+1. Deploy a database cluster to Azure on YugabyteDB Aeon.
 1. Develop an Azure Function using an HTTP trigger.
 1. Deploy this serverless function to Azure.